TopHatCroat/advent-of-code-2018/day01/readme.md

 Let me elaborate on that a bit.

-So to find duplicates you do need to hold a previously seen numbers somwhere, so you know which numbers you've seen already.
+So to find duplicates you do need to hold a previously seen numbers somewhere, so you know which numbers you've seen already.

 There are two ways of doing this, with an array or a dictionary.